MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.131.md

 10. Duties in the Event of Damage or Loss

-In addition to the requirements of section 14 of the Basic Provisions (§ 457.8), the following will apply:
+In addition to the requirements of section 14 of the Basic Provisions, the following will apply:

 (a) You must notify us within 3 days of the date harvest should have started if the crop will not be harvested.